wasp-lang/wasp/web/docs/tutorials/todo-app/01-creating-new-project.md

 You have just run your app in the development mode!

 :::note
-`wasp start` might take a little bit longer, due to the first-time setup.
+`wasp start` might take a little bit longer due to the initial setup.
 :::

 You will be seeing a lot of different output from the client, server and database setting themselves up.